damyantilev/case-automated-inventory-management-execution/README.md

 * **Maximum acceptable lost sales** (missed revenue opportunities).
 * **Maximum acceptable locked capital in inventory**, assuming a 30% markup over the product’s purchase cost.

+## Exploratory data analysis

+1. We don't have information on which transactions have happened under promotion.
+ - We identify a promotional transaction by comparing the price of the product in a transaction with the maximum price of this product for all transactions prior to the current one.
+ - If the price of the product in a transaction is less than the cummulative maximum we consider it to be a transaction in a promotion.

+2. There are products that sell for multiple prices in a day.
+ - When we aggregate the data we calculate the weighted averge price (WAP) using the order quantity sold, i.e. WAP = mean(salePrice / order)

+3. Zero prices
+ - There are transactions that have happened at 0 salePrice.
+We remove these from the dataset as they represent ~0.02 (TODO: Factcheck it)

+4. Sparse data on number of days a product was sold in
+ - Most of the products are sold in very small number of days.
+ - Kalman filtering - filter values that are with low frequency

+## Feature engineering

+1. Discount
+2. Datetime
+3. Customer rating
+4. Lagging
+5. Rolling window
+6. Filtering
+ - Kalman

+## Modeling
+1. SARIMAX
+2. FFT